uset82/TRAFFICLIGHT/README.md

 - `part1.c` – Part 1 (no button) reference
 - `Inc/main.h` – Pins and peripheral handles
 - `platformio.ini` – PlatformIO configuration

+To try Part 1 instead of Part 2
+- Option A (quick view): Open `part1.c` to read and compare the simpler FSM.
+- Option B (build it): Replace `Src/main.c` with the content from `part1.c` (or rename files accordingly) and build/upload.
+The PlatformIO `src_dir` is `Src`, so whatever is compiled as `main.c` there becomes the firmware entry point.

 The rest of the files are STM32Cube/HAL sources generated or provided for the MCU and board support.